CLOSE SEARCH

 Statutory demerger – this is a process governed by the Companies Act 2006, which Involves transferring assets and liabilities to a newly formed company and requires shareholder approval and court sanction.
 Suitable for separating trading activities into 2 or more independent companies, with potential CGT advantages and more often used with large-scale, complex demergers.

 Capital reduction demerger - a less formal process involving unlocking value for shareholders.
-Commonly used for private companies because with a statutory demerger, the parent company must have distributable reserves at least equal to the market value of the assets being demerged.
+Commonly used for private companies because with a statutory demerger, the parent company needs to have distributable reserves equivalent or greater than the market value of the demerged assets.
 The main benefit of a capital reduction demerger is tax efficiency - it allows shareholders to receive shares in the new demerged company without triggering an immediate tax liability, as it's treated as a return of capital rather than a dividend distribution.
 This structure is particularly useful when a company wants to separate its businesses while preserving value for shareholders in a tax-effective way.

 Restructuring based demergers - which may be a voluntary liquidation scheme or scheme of arrangement with members or creditors.